 A view of the interior of the baptistery when new in 1914.
 This was before the organ gallery was added, and before stained glass windows were installed.
 The font appears to have an ornate cover, which is presumably the one referred to in the brass plaque at its foot.

 By 1914 a rood screen had been added, designed by Bodley, but was at this stage in plain wood colour and lower than it is now.
-During the First World War a sword was mounted to the right of the screen and, as another view shows more clearly, home-made shades were fitted to the gas lights, perhaps as a primitive attempt to achieve a blackout.
+During the First World War a sword was mounted to the right of the screen and, as another view shows, home-made shades were fitted to the gas lights, perhaps in an attempt to achieve a blackout.

 The external web-site "britain from above" has an aerial photo of the church and its surroundings taken in 1921.
 The graveyard was then barely half its present size.

 A 1928 view of the nave and screen which was still in its original form.
 The pulpit has been moved to its present position on the first pillar but it looks lower than it is now, and has no canopy.
-The original open flame gas lights have been replaced by more efficient ones using mantles.
-Lighting these required two people, one to operate the taps under the tower, and one to go round with a chair and a long taper lighting any that did not come on.
+The open flame gas lights have been replaced by more efficient ones using mantles.
+Lighting these required two people, one to turn on the taps under the tower, and one to stand on a chair with a long taper to light any that did not come on.